PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * report new PandaID to taskBufferErrorDiag when rebrokered
+  * check procesingType in rebrokerage
-  * added code=8 to killJob fore rebrokerage
+  * added code=8 to killJob for rebrokerage
   * first implementation of auto rebrokerage
   * added getCachePrefixes
   * removed apostrophes from prodUserName